reillytilbury/coppafish/docs/method.md

 [orthogonal matching pursuit](#orthogonal-matching-pursuit)).
 Below, each section is given in the order a coppafish pipeline runs in.

-## Scale

-Computes a scale factor for sequencing images and the anchor round.
-These numbers are typically between 1 and 10.
-All images are then scaled by a number during the [filter](#filter) stage.
-This is done so that the images take up more of the range when the filtered images are saved to disk and converted from floating point numbers to `uint16`, improving pixel value precision.

 ## Extract

 Save all raw data again at the `tile_dir` in the `extract` config section.
 Coppafish does this for: